tristin/akka-sdk/samples/event-sourced-customer-registry/README.md

 mvn compile exec:java
 ```

-## Exercising the service
+## Steps

-* Create a customer with:
+### 1. Create a new customer

+To add a new customer to the registry, use the following command:

 ```shell
 curl -i localhost:9000/customer/one \